marcpaterno/devel-notes/gpu-cosmosis-on-wc.md

     module load cuda11/11.1.1
     export CUDA_HOME=/srv/software/cuda-toolkits/11.1.1
+    export PAGANI_DIR=/work1/numint/paterno/gpuintegration/cudaPagani
     cd /work1/numint/paterno/cosmosis
     source /work1/numint/paterno/setup-conda
     source config/setup-conda-cosmosis cosmosis   # This will activate the correct conda environment

+The last command will result in a message:

+    Version of installed CUDA didn't match package

+I have not yet found any failure as a result.

+The conda environment `tools` on the head node provides some useful tools, e.g. `tmux`, and modern `vim` and `git`; also `dos2unix`.

 ## Getting a worker node